-Mooning: The time-honored tradition of pulling down one's pants and displaying one's buttocks.
-The term "mooning" has been in the English language for over 400 years, it wasn't until the late 1960's that it gained its modern slang usage.
+Ah, yes, the time-honored tradition of pulling down one's pants and displaying one's buttocks.
+While the term "mooning" has been in the English language for over 400 years, it wasn't until the late 1960s that it gained its modern slang usage.

 Mooning is typically done for sheer, pointless defiance, to taunt an enemy, or simply for laughs.
 The general idea is to do it within full view of people who don't expect or want to see a pair of bare buttocks.
 Cheek Copy is a cousin of this trope that's less direct and can have the perpetrator be a safe distance from the victim with the same net result.

 While this is often a male-oriented behavior, it's not unheard of for a woman to do the same.
-Of course, when a woman does this, it's often more for Fanservice than shock or offense, although for some people this can end up as Fetish Retardant.
+Of course, when a woman does this, it's often more for titillation than shock or offense.

 In more unfortunate situations, the act of mooning may be followed by an Ass Shove.